logie17/logie17.github.com/_posts/2016-02-06-fan-in-go-concurrency.md

 A very common application is to have multiple go routines or workers processes operate on some data and then merge that data into a single channel, this is a "fan-in".
 There are two practical approaches when writing fan-in code.
-One way is to have a shared channel that is shared among parallel go routines; they will send data to the channel.
-The alternate approach or practice is each in parallel routine writes to its own channel, later another routine will merge channels into a unified channel for processing.
+One way is to have a channel that is shared among parallel go routines; the routines will send data to this channel.
+The alternate approach or practice is that each parallel routine writes to its own channel with the expectation that another routine will merge the channels for processing.
 We will briefly explore each approach.

 #### Let's fan out and get started

-I mean fan-in, so let's pretend we have an array of interesting Mark Twain quotes that that we want to process randomly:
+I actually mean fan-in, so let's pretend we have an array of interesting Mark Twain quotes that that we want to process randomly:

         var twainQuotes = []string {